kailash-manasarovar/statement/docs/timeline/2023/january.md

     - Was this the moment, Monday evening after class with the trumpet teacher, that I was sedated and filmed with men who had access to my apartment?

     ![Sedating](../../content/images/sedating/sedating-2.png)

+### Swapping trumpet teachers

+- Somehow, these two men swapped places during classes.
+- Possibly when going to the photocopier.
+- Possibly when my back was turned away from the door and my eyesight exceptionally blurred with drugging.
+- Certainly, this will have happened in the presence of Pablo and [others](may.md#chamber-music-concert).

 ### Noises upstairs after Monday's chamber-music classes